Sinbadsoft/Chirper/Roadmap.md

 	x years ago)
 - on the timeline, show tweets from latest to earliest (i.e. descending order)
 - clicking Chirper in top nav menu brings you back to the main page
+- chirp "it&#39;s me bart" should show as "it's me bart"

 * Open Questions
 - when to show absolute time of a chirp?